OmniEarth-Bench: Towards Holistic Evaluation of Earth's Six Spheres and Cross-Spheres Interactions with Multimodal Observational Earth Data: OmniEarth-Bench

-\textbf{Task Formulation}.
-As shown in Fig.\ref{fig:pipleine}, OmniEarth-Bench defines tasks across four hierarchical levels (L1–L4): L1 covers the seven domains based on established geophysical spheres: atmosphere, lithosphere, oceansphere, cryosphere, biosphere, Human-activities sphere and cross-sphere.
+\textbf{Task Construction}.
+As shown in Fig.\ref{fig:pipleine}, OmniEarth-Bench defines tasks across four hierarchical levels (L1-L4): L1 covers the seven domains based on established geophysical spheres: atmosphere, lithosphere, oceansphere, cryosphere, biosphere, human-activity sphere, and cross-sphere.
 L2 includes expert-approved, representative scenarios within each sphere, selected based on their scientific and practical value (e.g., earthquake prediction).
 Tab.\ref{tab:data} illustrates representative scenarios covered by the L1 and L2 levels.
-Detailed descriptions of the L3 and L4 dimensions for each sphere are provided in the appendix.
-L3 comprises four core abilities: Perception, General Reasoning, Scientific-Knowledge Reasoning and CoT Reasoning.
-Perception and General Reasoning align with previous works such as MMBench~\cite{mmbench} and XLRS-Bench~\cite{xlrs-bench}, where Perception focuses on sensory inputs and Reasoning on inference.
+Detailed descriptions of the L3 and L4 dimensions for each sphere are provided in the Appendix~\ref{app-sec3} and Appendix~\ref{app-sec4}.
+L3 comprises four core abilities: Perception, General Reasoning, Scientific-Knowledge Reasoning, and CoT Reasoning.
+Perception and General Reasoning align with previous works such as MMBench~\citep{mmbench} and XLRS-Bench~\citep{xlrs-bench}, where Perception focuses on sensory inputs and Reasoning on inference.
 Scientific-Knowledge Reasoning addresses complex reasoning tasks requiring deep domain expertise in Earth sciences.
 CoT Reasoning evaluates the effectiveness of chain-of-thought processes within Earth science scenarios.
-L4 provides further granularity by subdividing tasks based on the L1–L3 dimensions.
-Each L4 category is verified by domain experts to ensure practical relevance.
-Examples include fractional vegetation cover estimation in the biosphere and earthquake magnitude estimation in the lithosphere.
+L4 provides further granularity by subdividing tasks based on the L1-L3 dimensions.
 Achieving robust general intelligence in Earth sciences requires MLLMs to perform effectively across all hierarchical levels.
-OmniEarth-Bench provides the first comprehensive framework designed for such an evaluation.